Business and Human Rights Masters Course

 1600-1630: Break

-TBC 1630-1745: OECD Guidelines as a framework for business and human rights (with group exercise)
+1630-1745: OECD Guidelines as a Framework for Business and Human Rights (with group exercise) – Bettina Braun

-1845-1930: Operating in Occupied Territories - W Sahara example – Erik Hagen and Asria Mohamed; Commentary by Mark Taylor
+1815-1930: Operating in Occupied Territories - Western Sahara Example – Erik Hagen and Asria Mohamed; Commentary by Mark Taylor

 Western Sahara is treated by the United Nations as the last unresolved colonial issue in Africa and the territory’s people have the right to self-determination and independence.
 This right is rejected by neighbouring country Morocco, which occupies the territory.
 Corporations – primarily in the sectors of renewable energy, fisheries, minerals and infrastructure – strike deals with Morocco for exploitation of the territory’s resources, without taking into account the applicable international law.
 International courts repeatedly conclude on the Saharawi people’s side.
 Western Sahara Resource Watch will present how they expose the foreign corporate activities in the territory, and how they challenge them, with success.